Discover Cokethorpe

 Leadership

 Leadership is about much more than holding positions of responsibility, whether as a Prefect, Sports Captain, CEO or Prime Minister.
-To be successful, a leader must hold the traits and characteristics that inspire others to follow.
+To be successful, a leader must display the mindset and characteristics that inspire others to follow and to work collaboratively towards common goals.

-At Cokethorpe, we believe in developing these characteristics in our pupils.
+At Cokethorpe, we believe in developing these traits in our pupils.
 This will enable them to more readily succeed in all facets of life after school.
-By embodying these characteristics, they will possess the attributes of great leadership.
+By embodying these characteristics, they will possess not only the attributes of great leadership but a mindset that will enable them to lead happy and fulfilling lives.
 We identify these as:

 Integrity Doing what you know to be the right thing